 Most employees and even many security professionals would likely agree that security training content is boring.
-In fact, people often assume that corporate training materials, in general, are inherently boring—and need to be that way.
+In fact, people often assume that corporate security awareness training materials, in general, are inherently boring—and need to be that way.

 So we’re not surprised that many potential customers approach us with the belief that their employees need to be ‘force-fed’ training content.
 Others have resigned themselves to achieving low content viewing rates—as low as 15 percent in some cases.
 In both cases, we say the same thing: it is possible to give your employees the freedom to choose what they learn during security training while still generating high levels of engagement.

 And it all starts with understanding the basic principles of employee engagement and how they pertain to your security training content.